reinstein-quizbowl/reinstein-order-backend/README.md

 # Security
 The app uses JWTs for authentication and authorization.
 Only some endpoints require authorization; they are annotated with `@PreAuthorize("hasAuthority('admin')")`.

 For now, there is only one role (`admin`), which is automatically attached to every user.
-We don't currently anticipate a need for distinguishing roles, but one can easily be added later if necessary.
+We don't currently anticipate a need for distinguishing roles, but that can easily be added later if necessary.

 Adding a user currently requires a manual `insert into account…` with a BCrypt hash you compute separately.
 No programmatic facility is provided for this because we anticipate adding users to be extraordinarily rare (possibly never other than for initial deployment).